eduardomoroni/react-clean-architecture/README.md

 ## Communication flow
 ![communication-flow-diagram](https://github.com/eduardomoroni/react-clean-architecture/blob/master/docs/images/communication-flow.jpg)

+### Brief explanation on each responsibility
+- Entity: Application independent business rules
+- Interactor: Application especific business rules
+- Adapter: Glue code interactors and presenter, most of the time implementing a framework specific behaviour.
+  e. g.: We have to connect interactor with react container, to do so, we have to connect interactor with redux (framework) and then connect redux to container components.
+- Presenter: Maps data from/to adapter to/from components.
+- Components: Simplest possible unit of presentation.
+Any mapping, conversion, MUST be done by presenter.

 ## Folder Structure
 This repository contains 2 examples of how to implement react following clean architecture, both follow same folder structure which represents diagram showed above.
 ```